manitux-app/manitux-plugins/PluginTemplate/README_en.md

     useCookie: true);
 ```

-`Cloudscraper` is usually useful for Cloudflare-like protected pages, while `Chrome144` is a good browser-like default for regular pages. `HttpGet` chooses the appropriate TlsClient path for the current operating system; your plugin does not need to create a separate client.
+`Chrome144` is a good starting point for regular browser-like requests. `Cloudscraper` can be tried for Cloudflare-like protected pages.
+Your plugin does not need to create a separate TlsClient; `HttpGet` selects the appropriate flow.

 To collect cookies: